DHTMLX/gantt-docs/data/desktop/howtostart_ruby.md

 dhtmlxGantt with Ruby on Rails
 =========================

-In this article we'll show you how to create a Gantt and implement server-side integration based on [Ruby on Rails](http://rubyonrails.org/) framework and REST API.
+In this article we'll show you how to create a Gantt chart with [Ruby on Rails](http://rubyonrails.org/) backend.
+For implementing this app we'll be using Ruby 2.4.1, Rails 5.1.3 and MySQL.
+This tutorial assumes that you have all prerequisites already installed.
+Otherwise please visit [the official tutorials](http://guides.rubyonrails.org/index.html) first.

 If you use some other technology, check the list of available integration variants below: